saipriya-n/csv-combiner-PMG/README.md

 # CSV Combiner

-Deafted a command line program that takes several CSV files as arguments.
+Drafted a command line program that takes several CSV files as arguments.
 Each CSV file (found in the `fixtures` directory of this repo) will have the same columns.
 Script outputs a new CSV file to `stdout` that contains the rows from each of the inputs along with an additional column that has the